 Spring.
-3(3-0) P: (EEP 201) and completion of Tier I writing requirement RB: EC 201 or EC 202 R: Not open to freshmen or sophomores.
+3(3-0) P: (EC 201 and EC 202) and completion of Tier I writing requirement R: Not open to freshmen or sophomores.
 SA: PRM 404

 Structure and finance of government.
 Approaches to public sector budgeting.
 Evaluation of output of programs and community services.
 Impact and multiple outcome analysis.